 The Design faculty may accept candidates with an undergraduate degree in a field allied with or related to Design—for example, Computer Science, Architecture, Engineering, or Marketing/Advertising/Public Relations/Communication.
 These candidates have typically experienced specific aspects of design in a professional setting, and wish to expand their knowledge of design while still leveraging a previous academic background.
 Such students are often considered for an extended 3–year program where they must complete a year of preliminary undergraduate studios (and pass a faculty review) before continuing to graduate-level coursework.

 Applicants can track whether application materials have been received by logging back in to their UW Graduate School Application.
-Faculty typically make admissions decisions in late March and early April.
+Faculty typically makes admissions decisions in February and March.
 You will be notified of our decision via e-mail.
-All admitted candidates must notify the School of Art of their decision to accept or decline our offer in writing by May 1.